 Mix it up with your favorite vegetables, including brussels sprouts, red potatoes, broccoli florets, butternut squash, garlic cloves, root veggies such as beets, turnips, or parsnips are great additions.

-You will also need a high temperature cooking oil, as we’re roasting at 420 degrees for almost an hour.
-Using avocado oil is a great move because it has a neutral flavor and a high smoke point, ideal for cooking or roasting at high heat.
+Avocado Oil: Using avocado oil is a great move because it has a neutral flavor and a high smoke point, ideal for cooking or roasting at high heat.
+Olive oil burns at 350 so I don’t recommend it.

-Sea salt also plays a crucial role here in properly seasoning the vegetables.
-It also helps draw the moisture out of the vegetables which helps them bake evenly to perfection.
+Sea Salt: Salt plays a crucial role here in properly seasoning the vegetables.
+It also helps draw the moisture out of the vegetables which helps them bake evenly to perfection.ย

 Big batch of roasted veggies in a large roasting pan or casserole dish